ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/victims.rst

 Victims
 =======

-Victims are used to describe a specific organization or group that has been targeted or whose assets have been exploited.
+Victims are used to describe a specific organization or group that has been targeted or whose Assets have been exploited.

 .. include:: retrieve.rst